robshelly/Currency/README.md

 Completed as an assignment for Mac Programming.
 The following changes/features were implemented:

+* Set app to support only Portraint orientation as app style does not suit landscape
  * Modified the _Currency_ class to inlude a _value_ attribute
 * A number of extra currencies were added
 * A decimal keypad with a toolbar containing a _Done_ button was configured for input